thoughtspot/thoughtspot.github.io/_app-integrate/introduction/logins.md

 ---
 title: [Log in credentials]
+keywords: tbd
 last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-You can access ThoughtSpot through SSH at the command prompt, and from a Web browser.
+You can access ThoughtSpot via SSH at the command prompt and from a Web browser.

 ## Administrative access